exproot/sismik-app-landing-page/_pages/privacypolicy.md

 July 12 2025

 # Privacy Policy
-This Privacy Policy describes how Sismik ("we," "us," or "our") uses your personal information when you use our mobile application (the "Service").
+This Privacy Policy explains how Sismik ("we", "us", or "our") handles your information when you use our mobile application (the “Service”).

-We are committed to protecting your personal information and your right to privacy.
-When you visit our mobile application and use our products, you trust us with your personal information.
-We take your privacy very seriously.
-In this Privacy Policy, we seek to explain to you in the clearest way possible what information we use.

-This Privacy Policy applies to all used information through our mobile application, as well as any related services, sales, marketing, or events.

-Please read this Privacy Policy carefully as it will help you understand what we do with the information we use.
+We respect your privacy and are committed to protecting it.
+This Privacy Policy describes the types of data we may access, how we use it, and your choices.

 <br>